Rush into U.S. bonds curbs global stock markets; gold touches six-year high | MarketScreener

 Benchmark 10-year notes <US10YT=RR> last rose 7/32 in price to yield 1.7156%, from 1.739% late on Tuesday, after touching earlier lows.
 Wednesday's trough marked their lowest yield since 2016, as investors bet on another Federal Reserve rate cut in September.

-Germany's 10-year bond yield fell to record lows deep in negative territory as the bigger-than-expected Kiwi interest rate cut and weak German economic data fueled the rally in bond markets.
+Germany's 10-year bond yield fell to record lows deep in negative territory as the bigger-than-expected Kiwi interest rate cut and weak German economic data fuelled the rally in bond markets.

 In commodity markets, oil prices slipped to near seven-month lows, with the potential for damage to the global economy and dampened demand from the Sino-U.S. trade dispute casting a shadow over the market.